mcastling/mcastling.github.io/NUItutorials/hello-world.md

 ~~~

 The ParentOrigin defines a point within the parent views's area.
-The AnchorPoint	 defines a point within the child views's area (the label)
+The AnchorPoint	 defines a point within the child views's area (_the label_)

-Align text horizontally to the center of the available area:
+Align text horizontally to the center of the available area.

 ~~~{.cs}
 text.HorizontalAlignment = HorizontalAlignment.Center;
 ~~~

 Set text size.
+The size of the font in points.

 ~~~{.cs}
 text.PointSize = 32.0f;
 ~~~

 Add text to default layer.